top of page

 East Asian Medicine (EAM) encompasses many modalities: acupuncture, herbal medicine, cupping, tui na, qi gong, and nutritional therapy.
 EAM includes both the ancient and most advanced medicines of China, Korea, and Japan.

-Chinese Medicine and EAM are often known for their most famous modality, acupuncture.
-This vision of needles is different for everyone.
-Here in the West we often attribute needles with vaccines or shots, we probably also think about crying babies or getting our blood drawn.
-Probably not the best thoughts and pictures come to our mind but rest assured acupuncture is different.
-In fact, I, Dr. B., am needle-phobic.
-Well, I was until medical school.
-It was there that I witnessed the true size of an acupuncture needle.
-To give you an idea of scale, that blood draw needle I just mentioned, more than 20 acupuncture needles could fit inside the tip.
+To give you an idea of the scale, a blood draw needle I just mentioned, more than 20 acupuncture needles could fit inside the tip.
 They are also solid, not hollow, and rarely hurt.
 Most people experience pressure when being needled, followed by a surge of feel-good neurotransmitters.
 See, no need to worry, by the second and third treatment, you’ll be checking your calendar of when your next appointment is scheduled.

 Below is a list of some of the conditions Chinese Medicine can help with: